idoba2030/difficulty_scarcity_task_run/README.md

 # difficulty_scarcity_task
 Multi-armed bandit task with 2 out of 4 cards each trial.
-Two pairs of cards can be offered.
+On each trial, one out of two pairs of cards can be offered.

 Key/location is irrelevant, only card identity.
 We added also shape trials in which no outcome is shown, and participants need to pick.